mechaniac/maya-python-scripts/README.md

 <br>

 prerequisites:<br>
 all your geometry to render in one Group called 'renderset'.
-Each group will get its own mask<br>
+Each direct child of 'renderset' will get its own mask<br>
 a camera called 'rendercam' (will be used for rendering)<br>
 DO NOT USE shader assignment per face: only per object!<br>